Welcome to today's edition of the Rush 24-7 podcast.

 I think tax cuts would be the fastest way to do this, but they might hoard them.

-You know, you're but they might hoard the money anyway to make up for what they've lost.
+But they might hoard the money anyway to make up for what they've lost.

-However, ladies and gentlemen, I would be willing to present this plan personally to the president elect because it works.
+However, ladies and gentlemen, I would be willing to present this plan personally to the president-elect because it works.

-And I've got Ronaldus Magnus taking over for Jimmy Carter, which is where Obama might end up in four years, with all this massive unemployment, high interest rates, thermostats turned down to 67 degrees in the wintertime, 78 degrees in summertime.
+And I've got Ronaldus Magnus taking over for Jimmy Carter, which is where Obama might end up in four years, with all this massive unemployment, high interest rates, thermostats turned down to 67 degrees in the wintertime, 78 degrees in the summertime.

-Reagan came in, cut taxes across the board for everybody, spurred economic growth, unemployment went down, interest rates went down, and the experts said it couldn't happen, but it did.
+Reagan came in, cut taxes across the board for everybody, spurred economic growth.

 Herbert Hoover, who was in charge of it for one, got all the blame.